szilard/ml-x1/README.md

-Meanwhile, one can (maybe) take advantage of a high number of cores e.g. by distributing the training of multiple models (e.g. hyperparameter search) across CPU sockets and avoiding the hyperthreaded cores (though this should be studied/tested how well it works).
+Meanwhile, one can (maybe) take advantage of a high number of cores e.g. by distributing the training of multiple models (e.g. hyperparameter search) across CPU sockets and avoiding the hyperthreaded cores (though this should be studied/tested how well it works, e.g. there are no RAM access bottlenecks etc).